Oath of God

 Yusuf’s step brothers returned to their father without his brother

-- Then when they had despaired of him, they engaged in discussion.
-Their eldest said, “Do you not know that your father certainly has taken a promise by God upon you and of before you had failed about Yusuf?
-So I will not leave the place until my father permits me or God judges for me, and He is a best of the judges (12:80).
+- Then when they had despaired of him, they had engaged in discussion.
+Their eldest said, “Do you not know that your father certainly had taken a promise by God upon you, and before you had failed about Yusuf?
+So I will not leave the place until my father permits me or God judges for me, and He is the best Judge (12:80).
 Go back to your father, then say, ‘O our father, indeed, your son has stolen, and we have not testified except of what we had known, nor have we been protectors of the unseen (12:81).
-And ask the city where we have been about it and the caravan which we have returned in it and indeed, we are surely truthful.’ ” (12:82).
+And ask the city where we have been about it and the caravan which we have returned in it and indeed, we are surely truthful.'”
+(12:82).
 He said, “Nay, it has enticed yourselves something for you.
 So patience is better.
 It may have been God that He will bring to me of them all.
 Indeed, He is the Knower, the Wise.”
 (12:83).
 And he had turned away from them, and said, “Oh, my grief over Yusuf.”
 And his eyes have turned white from the grief that he was a suppressor (12:84).
 They said, “By God, you will not cease to remember Yusuf until you would become seriously ill, or would become of the dead.”
 (12:85).

 Note: Yusuf step brothers returned to their father without his brother despite of their promise by God.
 Their father said that patience is better and it may have been that He will return to me all of them even his eyes had become white from the grief of Yusuf.